 but that’s not a problem.

-The B2 dashboard has useful information to help manage your
+The B2 dashboard has valuable information to help manage your

 The storage for your account is grouped into buckets.
 Each